alphagov/govuk_programme_analysis/README.md

 [raw_script]: https://raw.githubusercontent.com/alphagov/govuk_programme_analysis/master/status_rates.py
 ## Usage

-This should be run using python from this directory:
+This should be run from the terminal using python from this directory:
 ```bash
 cd ~/govuk/govuk_programme_analysis # Or where ever you've copied the script
 python status_rates.py